UniversityOfPlymouth-Electronics/DigitalSystems/level5/seq_logic.md

 | 0 | Q | <span style="text-decoration:overline">Q</span> |
 | 1 | <span style="text-decoration:overline">Q</span> | Q |

 Write and test a component that implements a T Flip Flop.
+Include an asynchronous reset as an input.
+You will find this discussed in section 5.3 of [1].

+Now write a test bench for your component.
+Note any difficulty in determining all the testing scenarios.

+Finally, test your component in Quartus.
+Start with a copy of Quartus project in Task 215.

 ## Reflection
 In this section, we have considered SystemVerilog models for some of the most fundamental building blocks of sequential logic: